-Your personal information will be held by TCC, registered as The Consulting Consortium Ltd, for the purpose of the EU General Data Protection Regulation (GDPR).
+Your personal information will be held by TCC, registered as The Consulting Consortium Ltd.

 TCC is the Controller of personal data relating to the professional individuals within its client or prospective client firms.
-We use this data in the process of providing our services to clients and for the purposes of relationship management, marketing and business development.
+We use this data in the process of providing our services to clients and for the purposes of relationship management, direct marketing and business development.
 This statement relates to personal data used for this purpose only.
 Please refer to our other statements if you are an associate or prospective employee.

-Some personal data may also be gained indirectly, such as:
+Some personal data may also be obtained indirectly, such as:

 The data that we collect will depend upon our interactions with you and the privacy settings and features that you choose.
-The personal data we collect normally includes names, job title, company, IP addresses and contact details such as phone numbers and email addresses.
+The personal data we collect normally includes names, job title, company, IP addresses, cookie strings and contact details such as phone numbers and email addresses.

 TCC will only process your data where we have a legal basis for doing so.
-TCC uses the data collected to communicate with you and to offer you our regulatory consultancy services and/or services related to our sister company Record Sure Limited which offers technology systems and services that are complimentary to the services provided by TCC.
+TCC uses the data collected to communicate with you, carry out our services and to conduct direct marketing of our services and services related to our sister company Record Sure Limited which offers technology systems and services that are complimentary to the services provided by TCC.
 We will also use your data to improve or maintain the services we offer to you and our website.
-We will never share your data with any other third party, other than those stated in this policy, nor use your data for any other purpose, unless we firstly gain your consent to do so.
+We will never share your data with any other third party, other than those stated in this policy, nor use your data for any other purpose, unless we firstly obtain your explicit consent to do so.

-You have the right to access, rectify, erase, object and restrict the processing of your personal data, with the ability to choose which promotional communications you wish to receive and how you would like to receive them.
+You have the right to access, rectify, erase, object and restrict the processing of your personal data.
 You also have the right to object to our profiling and enrichment activities and can opt-out of receiving our marketing communications at any time.
-To manage your subscriptions or personal data, please see the section.

 TCC will ensure that any third-party processor has adequate data protection measures in place that align with the requirements of the GDPR by conducting periodic due diligence.
 TCC will not share your data with any third-party processor outside of the UK, EU or USA.